section-engineering-education/engineering-education/articles/what-is-iot/index.md

 -	[Education](https://www.futurereadyedu.com/what-is-education-4-0-how-you-can-adapt-this-in-the-learning-environment/)

-An network of smart objects that can auto-organize data, share information and resources depending upon the environment and surroundings.
-Communication technologies such as Wireless Sensor Networks [(WSN)](https://en.wikipedia.org/wiki/Wireless_sensor_network) and Radiofrequency Identification [(RFID)](https://en.wikipedia.org/wiki/Radio-frequency_identification), are used for sharing of information.
+A network of smart devices that can auto-organize data, share information and resources depending upon the environment and surroundings.
+Communication technologies such as Wireless Sensor Networks [(WSN)](https://en.wikipedia.org/wiki/Wireless_sensor_network) and Radiofrequency Identification [(RFID)](https://en.wikipedia.org/wiki/Radio-frequency_identification), are used for sharing information.

 ### Statistics and Market